GelLiNN/sociosearch/README.md

  * From your command line, get into the Server root directory:

  		`cd node-socio-server`
- * In project root directory, install necessary dependencies:
+ * In Server root directory, install necessary dependencies:

  		`npm install`
  * Run the server: